jackshiels/bananai/README.md

 ![Arduino Nano 33 BLE Sense](https://github.com/jackshiels/bananai/blob/main/GitImages/nano.jpg?raw=true)
 Figure 1: Arduino Nano 33 BLE Sense.

 The device selected for this AI is the Arduino Nano 33 BLE Sense (Arduino.cc, n.d.).
 The Nano 33 BLE Sense is capable of running machine learning models with inputs from a camera shield, which would suit a live classification of bananas.
 The device is also small and easy to deploy into an enclosure.
-However, it has several limitations in its specifications, which are:
+However, it has several specification limitations, which are:

 * 256KB of SRAM.
 * 1MB of storage.
 * A 64Mhz processor.

-These limitations constrained the complexity of the AI model, as will be described later in the readme.
+These limitations constrained the complexity and accuracy of the AI model, as will be described later in the readme.

-# Data gathering and transformation
+# Data domain, gathering and transformation
 Banana ripeness is a sliding scale, and past research into statistical and AI banana classification shows varying opinions on how to approach the problem.
 For example, Mazen and Nashat define four categories of classification for an Artificial Neural Network (ANN), based on the percentage value of brown spots and other features (2018).
-Marimuthu and Roomi (2017) used three for a fuzzy model (unripe, ripe, overripe).
-Saragih and Emanuel define four categories: unripe, yellowish-green, mid-ripen, and overripe (2021).
+Marimuthu and Roomi (2017) used three categories for a fuzzy model (unripe, ripe, overripe).
+Saragih and Emanuel (2021) define four categories: unripe, yellowish-green, mid-ripen, and overripe.

 Rizzo et al. (2023, p.46) note that categories of ripeness "can be arbitrarily large".
 Marimuthu and Roomi (2017, p.4095) note that it is "ambiguous to quantify the ripening levels with strict boundaries" since banana ripeness is "fuzzy in nature".
 Another factor in this classification decision is the Arduino's limited memory of 256KB.
 Models with more categories would be too large.
 Furthermore, the "green" stage of a banana is challenging to get data for, as it occurs before shipping commences (Marimuthu & Roomi, 2017).